lkho0215/CharAnalysis/README.md

 # CharAnalysis
-Simple demon on classifying alphabets or non alphabets image with scikit-learn
+Simple prototype on classifying alphabets or non alphabets image with scikit-learn